03 Jun 2024

 Offer in full or final settlement

-If you have a lump sum that would cover part of your debts, you could ask your creditors whether they would accept a part payment and allow you to write the rest off.
+If you have a lump sum that would cover part of your debts, you could ask your creditors if they would let you:

-Or they might allow you to make monthly payments for an agreed period, after which the balance is written off.
+• make monthly payments for an agreed period, then write the rest of the debt off.

 Write-offs